rafalh/dashfaction/README.txt

 Unpack Dash Faction files to any folder (there is no requirement to put it in Red Faction folder).
 Run DashFactionLauncher.exe.
 On first run select Options and check if everything is OK (especially make sure game executable path is valid).
-Close settings by clicking OK and click "Launch Game" to start modded Red Faction game.
+Close settings and click "Launch Game" to start modded Red Faction game.

 About
 -----